Peach cobbler – A gorgeous and super simple summer peach cobbler is just a few minutes away from hitting your belly! And

-This peach cobbler recipe isn’t that first recipe that I made all those years ago – I actually had forgotten that I still had that recipe in that old Woman’s Day cookbook until I sat down to write this post!
-But this one is pretty darn spectacular, elevating gorgeous summer peaches to another level by stirring in a little sugar and topping them with a fluffy and beautifully browned biscuit topping.
+This peach cobbler recipe isn’t that first recipe that I made all those years ago and I actually had forgotten that I still had that recipe in that old Woman’s Day cookbook until I sat down to write this post!
+But this peach cobbler is pretty darn spectacular, elevating gorgeous summer peaches to another level by stirring in a little sugar and topping them with a fluffy and beautifully browned biscuit topping.

-If you’ve chosen the right peaches, they won’t need a lot of sugar to shine through and you’ll find that the biscuit topping doesn’t need to be overly sweet either.
+If you’ve chosen the right peaches, they won’t need a lot of sugar to shine in this cobbler and you’ll find that the biscuit topping doesn’t need to be overly sweet either.
 Basically, the topping is there to complement the peaches, not take them over.

-It’s an insanely simple recipe to throw together (I didn’t even bother to peel the peaches) and one that I can see myself making again and again.
+This is an insanely simple recipe to throw together – I didn’t even bother to peel the peaches – and it’s one that I can see myself making again and again.
 And hopefully, if we’re able to get our own peach tree to grow and produce here in the coming years, there will be lots more peach cobbler to reminisce over.

 raspberry chicken salad with grilled peaches and brie croutons